axanthos/orange3-textable-prototypes/doc/widgets/CHILDES.rst

 in Orange Canvas.
 The corpora are retrieved from `<https://childes.talkbank.org/data-xml/>`_ and richly encoded in XML format.
 The widget outputs at least one segmentation containing a segment for each file in  each imported corpus.
-Segments in this segmentation have a number of annotations (depending on what is available for each corpus):[1]_
+Segments in this segmentation have a variable number of annotations (depending on what is available for each corpus):[1]_

-..
-[1] The user is reffered to the `CHAT transcription format documentation
-<https://talkbank.org/manuals/CHAT.html>`_ for the meaning and possible values
-of the numerous annotations extracted by the widget.

 =====================      =====
 key                        example value